Water Service Information

 Meter Lid 'Locked'?

-The plastic lids are not as heavy as the metal ones were even with the "radio" attached.
+The plastic lids are not as heavy as the metal ones even with the "radio" attached.
 The lids have a "lip" which helps secure them to the meter pit.
 See the item below for "locking" and "unlocking" your meter lid.

 Meter Lids -vs- Lawnmowers